Kasbah of Marrakesh: The Almohad kasbah

 The Almohad kasbah was a vast self-contained district surrounded by ramparts and further subdivided by inner walls.
-It included not only the royal palace (known as the Dar al-Khalifa or Qasr al-Khilafa), but also the congregational mosque (the Kasbah Mosque), markets and qaysariyya (bazaar), a madrasa, bathhouses (hammams), warehouses, stables, cemeteries, gardens, and squares.
+It included not only the royal palace (known as the Dar al-Khalifa or Qasr al-Khilafa), but also the congregational mosque (the Kasbah Mosque), markets and qaysariyya (bazaar), bathhouses (hammams), warehouses, stables, cemeteries, gardens, and squares.
+A "madrasa" stood next to main square near the palace, though the Almohad madrasa was most likely not the same type of institution as the madrasas introduced to Morocco under the Marinid dynasty in the later 13th century.
+It provided education for the ruler's children and family members.
 The expansion of the city also included the founding of a hospital (maristan), the location of which is unclear.

 The main public entrance to the kasbah was the Bab Agnaou, a gate located in the kasbah's northwestern corner and accessed from inside the city walls.
 Despite some modifications, it is well-preserved today and features extensive stone-carved decoration.
 Another gate, the Bab as-Sadat, allowed direct entrance into the kasbah from outside the city walls but was reserved for high officials and members of the royal dynasty.
 The Almohads also built vast pleasure gardens around the kasbah, such as the Agdal Gardens to the south which were surrounded by walls.
 A gate known as the Bab al-Bustan allowed direct access between the caliph's palace and the gardens.

 The kasbah was divided into three parts by inner walls which each had its own gate.
-The largest section was the caliph's palaces, covering about 24 ha and occupying the entire eastern side of the kasbah.
+The largest section was the caliph's palaces, known as ar-Riyad, covering about 24 ha and occupying the entire eastern side of the kasbah.
 The second division was in the southwest corner, taking up about 12 ha and containing the various services required by the palace and government.
 Notably, this district was centered around a large square or plaza known as the asaraq and which was the early equivalent of a mechouar.
 From this square, a gate known as Bab ar-Riyad led to the caliph's palaces.
 Next to this gate was an audience pavilion, known as Qubbat al-Khilafa, which allowed the caliph to observe ceremonies taking place in front of the gate.
 The third section, more publicly accessible, occupied 8 ha in the northwestern corner of the kasbah and contained the Kasbah Mosque and its annexes.
 Another public square, also known as the asaraq, existed in front of the mosque.
 This northwestern asaraq was smaller than the one in the southwestern division of the kasbah.
 A main street ran in a straight line from north to south connecting these two squares.
 The street was once lined with porticos and was accessed at either end by two gates known as the Bab at-Tubul (to the north) and the Bab as-Saqa'if (to the south).